Virginia Creeper Trail Swimming Spots swimming hole in Virginia

 The Setting: Forest, Creek, and Old Iron Rails

 The trail itself stretches between the towns of Abingdon and Damascus, passing through dense deciduous forest where hemlocks lean over the water and rhododendrons crowd the banks in tangles of waxy green.
-Whitetop Laurel Creek runs alongside much of the route, its crystal-clear water tumbling over mossy stones and pooling in calm, shadowed hollows.
+Whitetop Laurel Creek runs alongside much of the route, its clear water tumbling over mossy stones and pooling in calm, shadowed hollows.
 The creek's origins high on Whitetop Mountain keep its temperatures refreshingly cold even in summer, and on a warm July afternoon, that first step into the water carries a sharp, gasping clarity that no swimming pool can replicate.
 Birdsong, the rush of current over rock, and the occasional distant cry of a kingfisher set the soundtrack.
 Wildlife spotting opportunities are genuine here — keep your eyes open along the banks and you may catch a flash of trout beneath the surface or a great blue heron lifting off from a shallow riffle.

 What Swimming Is Like